 From any of the pubs, return to the crossroads by the Old Bell and now head W along the old Godstone Road.
 Where the road veers right to join the A25, keep ahead on the old road which then becomes a tarmac path.
 This soon meets the main road and starts to climb above it, giving views of the North Downs.
 Just after the path starts to descend turn left onto a tarmac path, signposted as a footpath.

 Go across the golf club's access road and follow the right of way across the course.
 For most of the way this is a tarmac drive; this soon swings right to head SW, giving views of the High Weald on the left before heading into trees.
 Where the drive ends in a turning circle beside a house, keep ahead across the grass towards a small copse of trees.
 This leads onto a broad path through the trees which you follow gently uphill to the edge of the golf course.

 Leave the course through a kissing gate and go downhill through a field to another gate.
 Cross a driveway and continue on a footpath heading slightly left through a small copse, which leads to Tandridge Lane.
-Turn left briefly onto the road, then keep ahead up a path leading to St Peter's church14.
-The church itself is usually locked but standing alongside it is the magnificent Tandridge Yew15, one of the largest and oldest trees in England.
+Turn left briefly onto the road, then keep ahead up a path into the churchyard.

 Turn right past the old yew tree to return to Tandridge Lane.
 Unless you want to detour to the Barley Mow, turn left onto a bridleway which curves right and goes downhill to join the Greensand Way (GW).
 Continue along the bridleway for about 1¼ km to reach Broadham Green Road.
 Cross over and turn half-left onto a triangular green.